umair-gujjar/WorkshopJenkinsX/README.md

 * A ssh client (putty, ssh) and connection to the internet
 * A github.com account - if you have none we will provide one

 The following clusters and ssh users have been created.
-Please substitute YOURCLUSTER below, with your chosen clauster.
+Please substitute YOURCLUSTER below, with your chosen cluster.

-alpha
-beta
-gamma
-delta
-epsilon
-zeta
+I created the following clusters for you
+*alpha
+*beta
+*gamma
+*delta
+*epsilon
+*zeta

 ## Initial checks